hassantafreshi/easy-form-builder/readme.txt

 - Tracking Code finder.
 - User friendly and advanced Panel to manage Forms and Responses.

+Report Bugs:
+Please create an issuse on [github](https://github.com/hassantafreshi/easy-form-builder) if you encounter a bug.

 Notice:
-We use fontawesome for icons and this loads form fontawesome CDN.
+Easy Form builder use fontawesome for icons and this loads form fontawesome CDN.
+Easy Form builder use jquery version 3.5.1

 == Installation ==